-Amber Realty Co.
-(Amber) (plaintiff) owned a tract of land in the Village of Euclid (defendant).
-Euclid is a suburb of Cleveland, Ohio, which is largely residential in nature.
-In 1922, Euclid enacted a zoning ordinance, resulting in Amber’s land being partitioned in terms of the types of uses that were permissible on it.
+Ambler Realty Co.
+(Ambler) (plaintiff) owned land in the Village of Euclid (Euclid) (defendant).
+Euclid is a largely residential suburb of Cleveland, Ohio.
+In 1922, Euclid enacted comprehensive zoning ordinances and created a board of zoning appeals charged with enforcement.
+The regulations created different districts based on the class of use, including purely residential, mixed use, commercial, and industrial.
+As a result of the ordinance, Ambler’s land was partitioned in terms of the types of uses that were permissible on it.
 Most notably, portions of Amber’s land were zoned in such a way as to prohibit the development of industry.
-Amber brought suit against Euclid, alleging that the zoning ordinance violated the Fourteenth Amendment because it deprived Amber of liberty and property without due process.
-The appellate court held that the ordinance was unconstitutional.
-Euclid petitioned for certiorari to the United States Supreme Court.
+Ambler brought suit against Euclid, alleging that the zoning ordinance violated the Fourteenth Amendment of the United States Constitution, as well as the Ohio Constitution, by depriving Ambler of liberty and property without due process.
+Specifically, Ambler argued that the ordinance significantly reduced the land’s value and deterred potential buyers.
+Euclid moved to dismiss on the ground that the zoning regulations had not yet been enforced against Ambler, because Ambler had not applied for any building permits.
+The motion was denied.
+The district court held that the ordinance was unconstitutional and enjoined its enforcement.
+Euclid appealed to the United States Supreme Court.

 Rule of Law

 What to do next…

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.